Nav-bharti-07/Git-demo/README.md

 # Git-demo
-Here we will learn how to operate Git &amp; Github
+Here we will learn how to operate Git &amp; Github.